Credits: Vox España / Wikimedia Commons — CC0 (public domain).

-On February 3, 2026, at the Paris Court of Appeal, the public prosecutor requested against Marine Le Pen a five-year marine le pen ineligibility… but without provisional enforcement, therefore without immediate effect (in the case of MEP assistants).
-The public prosecutor also sought 4 years of imprisonment — 3 years suspended and 1 year custodial adaptable under an electronic bracelet — as well as a fine of €100,000.
-These requisitions are part of the appeal in the case of the assistants of MEPs, at the heart of a debate: did European money serve the party?
+On February 3, 2026 at the Paris Court of Appeal, the public prosecutor requested against Marine Le Pen a marine le pen ineligibility of 5 years… but without provisional enforcement, therefore without immediate effect (in the case of MEP assistants).
+The public prosecutor also seeks 4 years of imprisonment — 3 years suspended and 1 year custodial adaptable under an electronic bracelet — as well as a fine of €100,000.
+These requisitions are part of the appeal in the case of the MEP assistants, at the heart of a debate: was European money used to benefit the party?

-What The Public Prosecutor Asks For — And What It Means
+What The Public Prosecutor Requests — And What That Means

-In a courtroom where every word matters, the requisitions set a framework: five years of ineligibility, without immediate application.
-That’s the point that draws attention.
+In a room where every word matters, the requisitions set a framework: five years of ineligibility, without immediate application.
+That is the point that draws attention.
 Because it changes the mechanics.

-An ineligibility sentence can, under the law, take effect immediately.
-That happens if the judge attaches a provisional enforcement to it.
-That was what occurred at first instance.
-Here, the public prosecutor chose the opposite option: request a sanction, but let the decision run its course until the end of appeals.
+An ineligibility sentence can, under law, take effect immediately.
+That happens if the judge attaches provisional enforcement to it.
+That’s what happened at first instance.
+Here, the public prosecutor chose the opposite option: to request a sanction, but let the decision run its course through all appeals.

-Alongside ineligibility, the prosecution requests 4 years in prison, split into 3 years suspended and 1 year custodial that can be adapted under an electronic bracelet.
+Alongside the ineligibility, the prosecution requests 4 years in prison, broken down into 3 years suspended and 1 year custodial that can be adapted with an electronic bracelet.
 A fine of €100,000 is added.

 Nothing at this stage is a verdict.
 Requisitions are not a conviction.
-They are the public prosecutor’s position.
-The court may follow them, toughen them, or depart from them.
+They are the position of the public prosecutor.
+The court can follow them, toughen them, or depart from them.

 Ineligibility Without Provisional Enforcement: The Nuance That Could Matter For 2027